F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 `````````````````````
 .. note::

-  AS3 and CIS have thier own service discovery features.
-When using CIS to process AS3 configMaps, service discovery is performed by CIS.
+  AS3 and CIS can dynamically discover and update load balancing pool members using service discovery.
+When using CIS to process AS3 configMaps, CIS performs service discovery.

 Each pool definition in an AS3 template should map to a kubernetes Service resource.
 To establish mapping, add the following labels to your kubernetes service: